amauryfischer/libreoffice-buildpack/README.md

-# Fully working LibreOffice buildpack for the heroku-18 stack 🎉
+# Fully working LibreOffice buildpack 🎉

 Shamefully simple, and utilising an official AppImage copy of LibreOffice with its dependencies directly from the vendor... a working buildpack for LibreOffice 6.x (others possibly supported via a config file) on the heroku-18 stack (others possibly supported but you may be asking for trouble if you try), after a lot of trial & error.